wheresrhys/wheresrhys.github.io/_posts/common/2_cribsheet.md

 A minor thing going on in my life right now.
 I'm reading a book about curlews while also reading a lot of tweets about curfews, and skim reading gets quite confusing.
 If only it were curlews being deployed across America.
 I could support that.

+propel
+throbbig trembling tremulous
+Circumscribed trajectories
+frenzied

+Albania

+Scissor tails versus needle tail

+Swifts bunch and move through the air in swirling cloud like a swarm of locusts

+They are like this every year
+They like this EVERY YEAR!

+My heart is broken
+hirundines etc depart in dribs and drabs - swifts just vanish Do others even see swifts?
+Did I miss them in other years?
+How is it possible to see anything else??

+Oh my days
+The Swifts are still flying in the thunderstorm

+streaked

+Little man legs

+3rd
+swifts low but not so low

+4th
+swifts higher up and concentrated at far end and No4 - shy, like deer martins form orderly queues while swifts are renegade soldiers of fortune lone swift cry

+watched 1 wift figure-8ing

+low is exciting, but they have been super low - is the best

+swift tower recording, falling numbers, malta

+I can see th eedge of the swift maelstrom from my window as I write this (my flat is tantalisingly close to having a view of the reservoirs, but low elevation and another row of houses thwart that aspiration)

+swift cloud swirl

+8x vz 10x bins.
+surprising skill of refinding a moving bird in the bins

+5th

+6th

+2 house Martin and one Sand Martin

+A brood of five read buntings - non-descript calls for a non-descript bird Fishermen in camouflage gear more than birders… Why??
+Lesser black backed gull

+Geese huddled in the downwind corner
+Localised windy parts–topographically exposed Fisherman ensconced
+Female Linnet.
+Linen
+Juvenile pied wagtail
+Camouflage fatigued
+A few gulls, two turns battling the wind
+Daisies and a white throat
+Two stock doves
+Song thrush and Robin competing
+No seabirds today
+Cygnet flapping its wings
+Unnoticed epping hill
+Even feral pigeons are playing chicken with me in this wind I kicked a glass cigar of flints down the slope

+I heard a kingfisher while following chinny

+Still lots of birds feeding over the water even though there seem to be fewer insects today.
+At least fewer bothering me.
+Hi am not attuned to this world of insects.
+They are not a priority for me.
+Likewise the swallows Polly haven't noticed the reduction in traffic it's locked down

+A demure Pied wagtail